tetratelabs/proxy-wasm-go-sdk/doc/OVERVIEW.md

 - name: envoy.filters.http.router
 ```

 In this case, Wasm VMs are created on *each worker thread* in Envoy, and each VM is responsible for operating on each Http streams on a listener handled by a corresponding worker thread.
+Note that the way VMs and Plugins get created is exactly the same as [*Network Filter*](#network-filter), and the only difference is that *Plugins* only operate on Http streams rather than Tcp streams.

 See [example.yaml](../examples/http_headers/envoy.yaml) for a full example.